floswald/NumericalMethods/slides/why-julia/why-julia.md

 .col-6[

 ### Research
-- Assistant Prof at the Department of Economics at ScPo Paris
+- Associate Prof at the Department of Economics at ScPo Paris

-- Housing, Macro, Labor and Urban
+- Urban, Macro, IO

 - Experience with HPC systems, AWS and google cloud